UMP 135x40 [M10+M12] GW F 600 kg / N38 - search holder

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – are used in hard drives, electric motors, medical equipment and various technologically advanced devices.
+- Wide application in modern technologies – are used in computer drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
-Furthermore, small elements of these magnets are able to be problematic in medical diagnosis after entering the body.
+- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
+Additionally, miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.

 To use magnets properly, it is best to familiarize yourself with our information beforehand.
 This will help you avoid significant harm to your body and the magnets themselves.